 Promises will never be

-LAURA RATH enjoys writing to encourage women in their walk with Christ.
+Laura enjoys writing to encourage women in their walk with Christ.
 She shares stories of her own faith journey on her blog, and is a regular contributor for several Christian websites, including God-Sized Dreams, LifeLetter Café, and Christian Devotions.
-You can also find Laura on Twitter and Facebook.